aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/add-animation-properties-to-scenes/_index.md

 Mesh mesh = Common.createMeshUsingPolygonBuilder();
 ```

 The helper creates a basic cube mesh that we’ll animate later.
+This is the foundation for a **create animated 3D mesh** workflow.

 ## Step 3: Create Cube Node with Translation